-Students who pass the Diagnostic test in a specific area and who have passed a graduate course at another institution comparable to the core course with scores equivalent to grade point scores of 3.0/4.0, may file a request for core course equivalence.
+Students who have passed a graduate course at another institution comparable to the core course with scores equivalent to grade point scores of 3.0/4.0, may file a request for core course equivalence.
 Each request must provide evidence of successful completion of the comparable course and will be evaluated by the current instructor of the core course.
 As part of the evaluation, questions related to the subject will be asked to ascertain competency.
 That evaluation will be reviewed by the Graduate Student Oversight Committee which will then decide whether equivalence should be granted.
 Equivalence requests for the courses Advanced Theory of Electricity and Magnetism I (PHYS 63000) and Quantum Mechanics I (PHYS 66000) must be submitted before the end of the first week of classes of your first semester at Purdue.
 Equivalence requests for the courses Thermal Physics (PHYS 61700) and Quantum Mechanics II (PHYS 66100) must be submitted before the end of the first week of classes of your second semester at Purdue.